How Much Money Can Meal Planning Save? Dashboard Proof

 Where the Savings Actually Come From

-The money savings from meal planning come from three distinct places.
-Understanding them separately makes it easier to see exactly where the dollars go — and why the impact is real even if it never shows up as a dramatic “we saved $200 this month” headline.
+The savings from meal planning come from three distinct places.
+Understanding them separately makes it easier to see why the impact is real even when the grocery receipt is not the whole story.

 1. Time savings — the largest and most overlooked value